omerlauer/csd_for_air/README.md

 Each broadcast is a MATLAB cell made of 5 parts:
 1. objects - a list of objects coded in the broadcast.
 2. key - the key used to encrypt the broadcast.
-3. utility - this is another feature of the broadcast not discussed in the work.
-In general, it means how many objects/"useful" linear coding combinations are delivered by the broadcast to all users.
+3. utility - this is a broadcast feature not discussed in our work.
+In general, it equals to how many objects/"useful" linear coding combinations are delivered by the broadcast to all users.
 More details on how utility is calculated in greedy coded/uncoded solution sections.
 4. notes - whether the broadcast is coded or uncoded, if using essential keys or private keys.

-The main output of each greedy algorithm is the broadcast table, of all broadcasts used to solve the CSD instance.
+The main output of each greedy algorithm is a broadcast table, containing all broadcasts used to solve the CSD instance.

 # greedy_solution

 Contains two implementations for finding greedy uncoded and coded solutions for a CSD instance.

 Note that for efficiency, the greedy algorithms are not supplied with KHS containing private keys, but rather shared keys only.
-In their implementation, the greedy algorithms first try to utilize shared keys as much as possible, and after fully exhausting them, inferred private keys are used for final object deliveries, completing the CSD solution.
+In their implementation, the algorithms first try to utilize shared keys as much as possible, and after fully exhausting them, inferred private keys are used for final object deliveries, completing the CSD solution.

 ## uncoded_solution

 Implements a standard set cover greedy algorithm.
 It uses a side information (SI) matrix to keep track which user holds which objects.
 The CSD instance is solved when the SI matrix equals the ACS.
+After each uncoded broadcast, the SI matrix is updated accordingly.

 In the uncoded scenario, the utility of a broadcast is simply how many users learn a new (uncoded) object from the broadcast.
-After each uncoded broadcast, the SI matrix is updated accordingly.

 ## coded_solution

 Implements the greedy coded algorithm 1 detailed in our work, with modifications to make it more efficient.
-The most notable one is that after finding a key to use in a broadcast, it is not added as a new right node to all users' graphs, but rather only to those in which that new node increases the graph's maximum matching size.
-This does not alter the algorithm's final output, as these nodes cannot contribute to any new matchings in those graphs in any later iteration of the algorithm.
+The most notable one is that after finding a key to use in a broadcast, it is not added as a new right node to all users' graphs ($`G_{j}'`$), but rather only to those in which that new node increases the graph's maximum matching size.
+This does not alter the algorithm's final output, as these nodes cannot increase the matching size in those graphs in any later iteration of the algorithm.

 In the coded scenario, the utility of a broadcast is how many users gain a new independent linear combination of objects from it (each can gain a maximum of 1 new independent linear combination).
-In other terms - for how many users the total degree of freedom of their knowledge of objects is decreased (each can have it decreased by a maximum of 1 degree of freedom).
+In other terms - for how many users the total degree of freedom of their knowledge of their objects is decreased (each can have it decreased by a maximum of 1 degree of freedom).
 This definition of utility can be seen as a generalization of the utility in the uncoded case.

 # key_dsitribution